LibertAntoine/Minecraft_editor/README.md

 ```bash
 cmake .. -DCMAKE_BUILD_TYPE=Debug
 ```
-... if you when to keep debug data and make the compile verbose for warnings.
+... if you want to keep debug data and make the compile verbose for warnings.
 Then compile using the automatically generated `Makefile` with :
 ```bash
 make